pedrorneves/flight_controllers_tracking_ILS/README.md

 # flight_controller_ILS
-I co-developed an automatic flight controller for a Gulfstream V aircraft which follows the reference airspeed and ascent speed and which lands the airplane using Instrument Landing System (ILS).

 Developed by: Pedro Neves and Pedro Timóteo.

+I co-developed automatic flight controllers for a Gulfstream V aircraft which follow reference airspeed and ascent speed values and which land the airplane using Instrument Landing System (ILS).

 Firstly, it is necessary to run the 'GulfV_main.m' script.
 Then, open Simulink and run: